slacgismo/solar-data-tools/sdt_dask/clients/aws/README.md

 Please follow this step-by-step guide before running the solar-data-tools demo.

 # AMI Permissions
-1. Please first refer to this [setup guide](https://cloudprovider.dask.org/en/latest/aws.html#fargate)
+You need the appropriate permissions to be able to create and manage ECS clusters.
+If you don't already have those assigned (perhaps by your IT department), refer to this [setup guide](https://cloudprovider.dask.org/en/latest/aws.html#fargate) for more information.

-2. If private image repository needed, also add ECR permission (push/pull minimum permissions, full permissions if need to create new repo)
+If a private image repository is needed (instead of using Docker, which is the recommended route), also add ECR permission (push/pull minimum permissions, full permissions if need to create new repo).

 # Get AWS CLI (Recommended)
 [Please see this link for details](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)